sasiedharan/project-1/README.md

 An Artificial Neural Network (ANN) was implemented to predict customer churn.

-Key components:
+Key Components

-Input layer based on the number of selected features
+Input Layer – based on the number of selected features

-Hidden layers with activation functions (ReLU)
+Hidden Layers – using ReLU activation function

-Output layer with Sigmoid activation for binary classification
+Output Layer – Sigmoid activation for binary classification

 Optimizer: Adam